NREL/edv_synthetic_smart_meter_data/README.md

   - **directories** of input and output files
   - application of **variability** in buildings ([occupant related variability](https://github.com/LBNL-ETA/OpenStudio-Occupant-Variability-Gem) & [other variability](https://github.com/LBNL-ETA/OpenStudio-Variability-Gem))

-- TODO,
-  - add/standardize formats of inputs,
-    - buildings metadata
-    - buildings timeseries data
-    - weather file configuration against buildings
+- Sample template files for metadata and timeseries data that represent the standard input format are included under ```data/raw``` folder

+- Custom weather data can be stored in ```data/weather``` folder

 ## Executing the Workflow: Group Executions